emilygibbons/emilygibbons/README.md

 ### Hi there 👋
 I'm Emily Gibbons!
 - <i>Education:</i> BASc Student at Queen's University Kingston, ON, Canada.
-- <i>Currently:</i> Working full-time as a software developer at Bank of Montreal.
+- <i>Currently:</i> Working full-time as a Software Developer at Bank of Montreal.

 <h2>💻 I'm currently learning:</h2>